Ellis Spiezia

-Ellis Spiezia (born November 1, 2005) is an American racing driver who competes primarily in electric motorsport categories.
+Ellis Spiezia is an American racing driver who competes primarily in electric motorsport categories.
 He has raced in series including the Elektro-Kart Meisterschaft, Rotax Project E20 Euro Trophy, ERA Championship, Ford Fiesta Sprint Cup, NXT Gen Cup, Nitrocross and the FIA RX2e European Championship, achieving podium results and a vice-champion finish in Rotax Project E20.
 He has been recognised for his sustainability-focused approach to motorsport, including a nomination for the BBC Green Sport Awards Young Athlete of the Year in 2022 and winning the EVIE Awards EV Under 30 Star category in 2024.

 Early life and education

-Spiezia was born in Jupiter, Florida.
-In 2009, his family moved to Hoboken, New Jersey, where he attended Hamilton Park Montessori School.

-Spiezia’s interest in motorsport developed at an early age and later shifted toward electric-vehicle competition.
-He credited his grandfather’s enthusiasm for automobiles as an early influence.

 While living in New Jersey, Spiezia trained at local indoor karting facilities and participated in sim racing, which contributed to his early motorsport development.
 At age 16, he was described as a "talent at the service of the ERA Championship series" following his transition from karting into electric-racing formats.

 In June 2020, Spiezia left mainstream schooling and adopted a self-directed learning approach, which allowed him to allocate additional time to his racing development and focus on electric-motorsport pathways.